 Throughout this stage the chick starts to manoeuvre itself

-position to start breaking through the membrane and shell during the final stage.
+into position for hatching.
+The egg tooth is moving towards the position it needs to be in to start breaking through the membrane and shell during the final stage of hatch.

 This is quite an active time and, if you're lucky, you'll be able to see

 some movement when you candle the egg.

 These two processes of yolk absorption and the beak turning towards the air sac are vitally important.
 If either one of them is disturbed there can be fatal consequences.
 It's for that reason that most people favour leaving the egg unturned and not candled after day 18.